Why Porcelain Crowns?

 The process for getting your crowns can usually be completed in two appointments.
 Your first appointment centers on taking several highly accurate molds that will be used to create your custom crown.

-After using either local anesthetic or sedation dentistry, Dr. Stubbs will prepare the tooth for the crown by removing all the decay.
-During this process, Dr. Stubbs shapes the surface to properly fit the crown.
-Once these details are accomplished, Dr. Stubbs will fit your temporary crown with temporary cement, insuring your bite aligns properly.
+After using either local anesthetic or sedation dentistry, your doctor will prepare the tooth for the crown by removing all the decay.
+During this process, the dentist will shape the surface to properly fit the crown.
+Once these details are accomplished, we will fit your temporary crown with temporary cement, insuring your bite aligns properly.

 During your second appointment, the temporary crown will be removed.
 The tooth is then cleaned and your new crown is carefully placed to ensure the spacing looks great and that your bite aligns.

 Maintaining porcelain crowns is actually quite simple.
 They require routine brushing with non–abrasive fluoride toothpaste and regular flossing, just like your normal teeth.